 Here is a view moving west.
 You can see the carved marble panels placed between the columns.
 Each panel is 3.5 ft tall and has a rail set on top of it.
 The green columns are of Verde Antique marble from Larissa in Thessaly, Greece.
 There are two sized of them in the galleries 14 and 15 ft - used in the arcades and exhedra.
 The white columns and the capitals are made of white Proconnesian marble from the island of the same name in the Sea of Marmora.
 Marmora means marble and the island is 100 miles from Istanbul.
 From the 1st until the 7th century Proconnesian marble supplied the entire Roman world.
 It is an almost white large grained marble that has blue gray veining.
 It is a good for carving and is super easy to transport because the quarries are right on the sea.
 The quarries seized operation in the 7th century and were reopened in modern times.

 The South Gallery was used for church councils and meetings.
+Most of the church synods in Hagia Sophia during the 11th and 12th centuries where held in the South Gallery, all four between 1019 and 1066, and 25 of 40 between 1066 and 1140.
 When the emperor made his distribution of the annual salary to the deacons and clergy of Hagia Sophia it took place here.
 In the center of this arcade (to the left, out of view) the patriarch would appear to bless the people in the nave below.
 The gallery connected to the patriarchal palace, which was on the south side of the church.
 The South Gallery was also connected to the Great Palace via a long passageway and staircase that was used by Imperial family to enter the church without having to pass through the narthex and nave.

 Among the thousands of graffiti inscriptions in Hagia Sophia there are two of note in the South Gallery to mention that were left by bored attendants of church meetings here.
 Both are in Slavonic.
 One is on a column in front and to the left of the great marble door.its on the column that has been built into the pier.
 It dates from 1432 and says, "Lord, help Thy servant James, son of Gregory, scribe of Gerasimos, metropolitan of Kiev".
 The second one was left by a servant named Philip of another metropolitan of Kiev, Cyprian, probably in 1387 (he made three trips to Constantinople, so it could have been any one of them) which reads "Lord help thy slave Philip, Mikita's son, panter of Cyprian, metropolitan of Kiev and all Russia".